diastasis recti: interventions and techniques

 However, the surgeries it allows on diastasis, apart from small access routes, are completely different internally.

-The main critical point of all laparoscopic reconstructions is that they result in direct contact with the viscera once in place.For this precise reason, these techniques are not of our preference and we will describe them for didactic purposes only.
+The main critical point of all laparoscopic intraperitoneal reconstructions is that they result in direct contact with the viscera once in place.For this precise reason these techniques are not of our preference and we will describe them for didactic purposes only.

-These techniques called intraperitoneal are performed using laparoscopic or minilaparoscopic instrumentation (identical to the former but slightly thinner).
+These techniques are performed using laparoscopic or minilaparoscopic instrumentation (identical to the former but slightly thinner).

 Such instrumentations are the distant progenitors of robotic ones without, however, having the characteristic of articulability.

-Because they are rigid, nonarticulating instrumentation , they allow work only within the abdominal cavity (Intraperitoneal) and not in the thin pre-peritoneal space, as is done in robotics.
+Because they are rigid, nonarticulating instrumentation , they allow work only within the abdominal cavity (Intraperitoneal) in the treatment of diastasis.

-A mesh is finally placedintraperitoneal,i.e. placed inside the abdominal cavity.
+A mesh is finally placedintraperitoneal,that is, placed inside the abdominal cavity.

 Therefore, there is no possibility in real clinical practice to perform these procedures without CO2 (as sometimes advertised).